Systems are more than Software

 - Requirements life cycle, governed by the time-span of business contexts and objectives, is confused with the cycles of reuse of architecture assets.

-Since engineering agenda are supposed to support business objectives, their decision-making processes must be aligned yet managed independently.
+Since engineering agendas are supposed to support business objectives, their decision-making processes must be aligned yet managed independently.
 That reasoning also applies to services management whose role is to adjust resources and software releases to operational needs.

-Enterprise architectures can then be described as a cross between architecture assets (business objects, organization, technical architecture) on one hand, core processes for business, engineering and services management on the other hand.
+Enterprise architectures can then be described as a cross between architecture assets (business objects, organization, technical architecture) on the one hand, core processes for business, engineering and services management on the other hand.

 Information is to provide the glue between architecture assets and supported processes.